-How Does The Business Platinum® Card from American Express Compare To Other Credit Cards?
+How Does The Business Platinum Card® from American Express Compare To Other Business Cards?

 In order to come to a decision about The Business Platinum Card® from American Express, it's important to see it against the backdrop of other offers.
 Below we profile the card against such options.

 The Business Platinum Card® from American Express vs The Platinum Card® from American Express

-The Platinum Card® from American Expressis the non-business variant of Amex's platinum cards.
+The Platinum Card® from American Express is the non-business variant of Amex's platinum cards.
 Although it doesn't come equipped with the 35% Airline bonus or GoGo internet access, it comes with an easier to get welcome bonus (75,000 Membership Rewards® Points after you use your new Card to make $5,000 in purchases in your first 6 months. ) The Platinum Card® from American Express is slightly less expensive, charging a $550 annual fee (See Rates & Fees).
-From a business stand-point, The Business Platinum® Card from American Express makes the most sense - especially if you want to provide company cards to your employees.
+From a business stand-point, The Business Platinum Card® from American Express makes the most sense - especially if you want to provide company cards to your employees.